Skip to main content

 Private Right of Action

-You need: evidence-based (not keyword-based) systems that detect suicidal ideation; automated crisis resource referrals; published documentation of your protocols; audit logs for annual reporting.
-Cannot rely on model provider safety features—you are the "operator" regardless of underlying AI.
+Requires evidence-based (not keyword-based) systems that detect suicidal ideation; automated crisis resource referrals; published documentation of protocols; audit logs for annual reporting.
+Operators cannot rely solely on model provider safety features.

 Cite This